Merging Net Zero With Zero Waste: One solution to biofuel feedstock shortage

 Net Zero to Zero Waste

 This product is ready, as is, either to be incorporated into ABF refinery streams, or used to fuel the operation of the Greasezilla apparatus itself.
 The latter makes Greasezilla operation amazingly efficient and cost-effective.
 The former means that, for the renewable fuels industry, the Brown Grease ABF feedstock—instead of being relegated to the landfill to become a liability—is now proving a valuable resource and asset to today’s hungry biofuels market.
-Interested parties may download a free copy of the special report, BROWN GREASE BIO FEEDSTOCK: THE WASTIER, THE BETTER – Why brown grease advanced biofuel is now a prized resource for the biofuels industry and climate change mitigation.
+Interested parties may download a free copy of the special report, BROWN GREASE BIO FEEDSTOCK: THE WASTIER, THE BETTER – Why brown grease advanced biofuel is now a prized resource for the biofuels industry and mitigation.

 Check Also